 I often see that people start to mesh such geometries (they are already there!), and sometimes even spend a lot of time “defeaturing” them (removing those small geometric details).
 In most of the models I did, that is not the best approach.

 You see, the analysis model must be simplified and idealized for the analysis to actually “work” properly.
 In the above cases switching to 2D mesh in most parts (and beam elements for supports) is a must!
 You would need at least a few solid (HEX) elements through plate thickness… so with solid mesh, the element count would be *INSANE*!
 Not to mention that a lot of details only make the analysis last longer not contributing anything useful!

 My experience is, that in most cases it’s actually faster to do the model from scratch with the analysis in mind, rather than work on changing the 3D geometry you’ve got!
 Either way, this is a process that will take time, and simply meshing the CAD model is definitely not the best approach (unless of course this CAD model was done directly for design purposes… but that never happened for me so far!).

-Since it’s clear that working on geometry will be required, the biggest issue without a doubt is: should you use the beam, plate or solid elements.
+Since it’s clear that working on the geometry will be required, the biggest issue without a doubt is: should you use the beam, plate, or solid elements.